damrunner/pace-calc/README.md

 pace-calc
 =========

-## A running app built to help runners calculate their pace.
+## An app built to help runners calculate their pace.